 - arteriolar medial hypertrophy

-- capillary and arteriolar occlusion due to the development of plexiform lesions and necrotising arteritis.
+- eventual capillary and arteriolar occlusion due to the development of plexiform lesions and necrotising arteritis.

 Concurrently, and in response to increased vascular resistance in the pulmonary vascular bed, the right ventricle hypertrophies, to generate ever increasing pressures.
 Eventually, a critical balance is reached at which point the pressures generated on the right are higher than those on the left, and the shunt reverses, with de-oxygenated blood passing into the systemic circulation and resulting in cyanosis.